f355/electrophorus/README.md

 Pins are numbered according to the [MicroSD pinout](https://en.wikipedia.org/wiki/SD_card#Transfer_modes) in SPI mode.
 Your breakout board might have extra grounds or even a completely different pinout on the cable side, make sure to carefully check which pin is which.
+On the photos below, the black ground wire is in the "wrong" place because my board had extra grounds, and it was more convenient to connect it there.

 | J13 Pin# | Signal         | RPi pin# | Wire color    |
 |----------|----------------|----------|---------------|